The automorphism group and limit set of a bounded domain I: the finite type case: Introduction

 The first result involves determining an automorphism from its $k$-jet.
 In particular, given a diffeomorphism $f:M \rightarrow M$ of a manifold $M$, let $j_k(M,f,x)$ denote the $k$-jet of $f$ at $x \in M$.
 Then let ${ \rm Jet}_k(M,x)$ denote the set of all $k$-jets at $x$.
 A well-known problem in CR-geometry is to prove that a CR-automorphism (under certain non-degeneracy conditions) is determined by its $k$-jet for some $k>0$, see for instance~\cite{BK1994, BER2000, ELZ2003,LM2007,LM2007b,J2009,BC2014}.

-By theorems of Bell and Ligocka~\cite{BL1980} and Catlin~\cite{C1987} every biholomorphism of a bounded pseudoconvex domain with finite type extends to a CR-automorphism of its boundary and for these extensions we prove the following finite jet determination theorem.
+By theorems of Bell and Ligocka~\cite{BL1980} and Catlin~\cite{C1987} every biholomorphism of a bounded pseudoconvex domain with finite type extends to a CR-automorphism of its boundary (see Theorem~\ref{thm:Bell1} below).
+In particular, if $\Omega \subset \Cb^d$ is a bounded pseudoconvex domain with finite type, $\varphi \in \Aut(\Omega)$, and $x \in \partial \Omega$, then

+is well defined for any $k \geq 0$.
+For these extensions we prove the following finite jet determination theorem.